 The first thing we need to do is enable filters on Snapchat if they aren’t already.
-We’ll be using the Android version of Snapchat, but both the iOS and Android versions are largely the same.
-Enabling filters (or ensuring they’re enabled) is a simple task as long as you know where to look.
-Open up your settings menu inside Snapchat by sliding down from the camera interface (on newer versions of Snapchat, you may have to tap on the Bitmoji icon in the top-left corner instead of swiping down).
-The settings link is in the top-right corner of your display.
+We’ll be using the redesigned Snapchat app launched in December 2017 on Android, though if you don’t have the new version of the app yet, don’t fret.
+This is a fairly simple process, and no matter whether you’re on Android or iOS, enabling filters (or ensuring they’re enabled) is a simple task as long as you know where to look.
+Open up your settings menu inside Snapchat by either sliding down from the top of the camera interface or, on the newer versions of the application, by tapping on the Bitmoji icon in the top-left corner.
+If you haven’t created a Bitmoji for your Snapchat yet, the redesign will feature a silhouette portrait here.
+Once you’re on the profile page, you’ll see the settings link in the top-right corner of your display.
 Tap it.

 Inside settings, scroll down through the menu until you reach the “Additional Services” category.
 Tap “Manage Preferences” to open up your Snap preferences.
 There’s a bunch of stuff in here, but the option we want specifically right now is “Filters.”
 Make sure it’s enabled with a check next to it.
+If you do not see the option in here, it means your filters are enabled by default and cannot be disabled; Snapchat has been testing a fully-automated version of Snapchat where the filters are always enabled.
 While you’re here, consider turning on “Travel Mode” below it.
 It won’t have an impact on your filters, but it will save your phone some battery life and data usage by not loading snaps in the background while you’re on mobile data.
 It’s a good option to keep checked for regular Snapchat users.

 With Snapchat filters enabled, it’s time to learn exactly how to use filters effectively in Snapchat.
 The app does a relatively terrible job of teaching you how to use filters, so let’s take a look at some tips.
 With Snapchat, some filters are permanent, while others—specifically geofilters based on your location and AR filters—will cycle and change based on what Snapchat’s offering at a specific time.
 You can cycle through filters by swiping left and right once you’ve taken an image for a video.
 Let’s take a look at each of these: